 Most social media platforms make it easy to track any of these metrics, so there’s no excuse to fall short.
 Start today and see how far you can go!

 2. Setup Profiles

 Your social media profiles are helping you build a brand so you also need to make sure the messaging and design elements are the same across all profiles.
-This includes your company name, logo, pictures, color palette and profile photo.
-When clients encounter consistent imagery and branding, it helps build a stronger brand recognition in their mind.
+This includes your company name, logo, pictures, color palette, and profile photo.
+When clients encounter consistent imagery and branding, it helps build stronger brand recognition in their minds.

-Twenty Over Ten client, Kelly Financial Planning has a strong Facebook profile with their logo for main image, and their cover photo shows actual team members, not a generic stock photos and utilizes their brand colors.
+Twenty Over Ten client, Kelly Financial Planning has a strong Facebook profile with their logo for the main image, and their cover photo shows actual team members, not generic stock photos, and utilizes their brand colors.

 - Track your metrics: Take advantage of the tools offered by social media business pages!
 You can track profile visitors, new followers, likes, etc. This will all help you get a better picture of how your posts are performing so you can make any necessary adjustments.

 Scheduling posts is the key to keeping organized and ensuring you’re getting the “best bang for your buck.”
 It will help you consistently post, which is another key factor to being successful on any social media platform.
 One thing to note is that each platform has its own best time to schedule when users are more active.
 Check out this post on the Best Times to Post on Social Media to see which posting times work best on each platform.

 For example, on Facebook, the best time to post is Monday through Friday from 11am to 12pm.

 Scheduling services like Hootsuite make it easier to keep on track and will set you up with a great way to stay organized.
 With services like this, you’ll be able to load content once or twice a week and have it sent out automatically.
 Instead of having to remember to post, it’ll be ready when you schedule it.
 This is a great tool for any advisor who constantly finds themselves busy but still wants to maintain their social media presence.